 If a holder dies, the fair market value of his or her common units, senior units, or deferred participation units at death (or, if elected, at the alternate valuation date) will be subject to federal estate taxation.
 Under present law, the death of a holder does not result in a sale or exchange giving rise to a federal income tax.
 It is not clear what the tax consequences are if the decedent's proportionate share of our liabilities exceeds the adjusted basis of his or her common units, senior units, or deferred participation units at death.
 In this event, some gain may be recognized to the decedent or his estate upon the distribution of the common units, senior units, or deferred participation units to the extent of such excess.
-The cost or other basis of the common units, senior units, or deferred participation units inherited from the decedent generally is "stepped up" or "stepped down" to its fair market value for federal income tax purposes.
+The cost or other basis of the common units, senior units, or deferred participation units to the extent of such excess.
+The cost or other basis of the common units, or deferred participation units inherited from the decedent generally is "stepped up" or "stepped down" to its fair market value for federal income tax purposes.